gchudnov/mindthegap/doc/content/intervals/index.md

 ## Classification

-Intervals could be further classifed in the following way:
+Intervals could be further classified in the following way:

 - empty : `[a+, a-] = (a+, a-) = [a+, a-) = (a+, a-] = (a-, a-) = [a-, a-) = (a-, a-] = {} = ∅`
 - point : `{x} = {x | a- = x = a+}`